 Saudi Arabia.
 The Saudis have apparently procured a number of TPS-63(V)s, and have evaluated a LASS system.
-While they were supposed to procure production versions of the LASS, it seems that only one system was ordered.
+While they were supposed to procure production versions of the LASS, apparently only one system was ordered.

 Taiwan.
 Two TPS-63 radars have been sold to Taiwan.